yishn/sinho/web/docs/reactivity/signals.md

 ### In JSX

-In JSX templates, you can put signals as attributes:
+In JSX templates, you can put signals into attributes:

 ```tsx
 class App extends Component("x-app") {